Georgetown Law Faculty and Alumni Tapped to Serve in Biden-Harris Administration

 Elizabeth Alexander (L’08) is Communications Director for First Lady Jill Biden.
 Alexander has long worked for now-President Biden, including stints as a senior advisor to his presidential campaign, as his press secretary when he was Vice President and as his press secretary and communications director when he was in the Senate.

-Maher Bitar (F’06, L’12) will be senior director for intelligence at the National Security Council.
+Maher Bitar (F’06, L’12) is senior director for intelligence at the National Security Council.
 Until recently the general counsel for House Intelligence Committee Democrats, during the Obama-Biden administration, Bitar was Director for Israeli and Palestinian Affairs at the National Security Council and a Foreign Affairs Officer in the U.S. State Department Office of the Special Envoy for Middle East Peace.

 Corina Cortez (L’94) is serving as Special Assistant to the President for Presidential Personnel.
 Cortez, the former Deputy Chief of Staff for the EPA, has also held senior positions at the Rockefeller Foundation, National Education Association and Children’s Defense Fund.